-Purdue Improved Cowpea Storage (PICS)
+Purdue Improved Crop Storage (PICS)

 A commentary authored by Gebisa Ejeta and Joachim von Braun.
 The Next Generation: Confronting the Hunger Challenges of Tomorrow October 12-14, 2011

 Gebisa Ejeta moderates the African Presidential Leadership Roundtable at the 2011 Borlaug Dialogue Save the date: Informal Institutions and Intractable Problems Workshop This international workshop (April 16-17, 2012) will seek new perspectives from the latest research on “informal institutions,” such as social and ethical norms, in shaping policy design, adoption, and implementation with a focus on three “intractable” problems in particular that have confounded policy makers for decades: food security, women’s rights, and climate change.
 For more information, email@example.com